What do people say about LilyPond?

 “I had a kind of hate-passion relationship with it.
 Passion because the first score I saw was so amazing!
 The description of LilyPond lies about its beautifulness, it is too modest! […] as LilyPond is getting always better, and as I look closer how things are done in scheme, I have less and less frustrations.
 Anyway, what I mean is: thank you for providing LilyPond, it is really good.”

-Werner Lemberg, Conductor at the Theatre in Koblenz, Germany and distinguished GNU Hacker
+Werner Lemberg, Conductor at the Theater in Koblenz, Germany and distinguished GNU Hacker

 “Anyway, LilyPond does an amazingly good job!”